ali9issa99/search-box/README.md

 ## Instructions to run the app:

-In order to run the app, first copy the github link, and clone it to the directory you want.
+1_In order to run the app, first copy the github link, and clone it to the directory you want.

-Then open the file in which the project is in now.
+2_Then open the file in which the project is in now.

-Run the `npm install` script in the terminal to install related packages.
+3_Run the `npm install` script in the terminal to install related packages.

-Run `npm start` script to run the app on the localhost of port(3000) Enjoy the Search-box APP!!!
+4_Run `npm start` script to run the app on the localhost of port(3000).

+5_Enjoy the Search-box APP!!!

 ## Available Scripts